cydergoth/openwrt_vlan/README.md

 them became infected by a virus, then the other would be isolated from it thus limiting the "spash damage" of the infection.

+VLan ports appear under linux as a virtual port `.x` after the ethernet port number, e.g. `eth0.2` is VLan 2 on port `eth0`.
+A packet without a VLan tag sent to `eth0.2` will automatically be tagged with VLan ID 2 then exit physical port `eth0`, and a packet received on port `eth0` with a VLan ID tag of 2 will exit `eth0.2`.

+Physical ports like `eth0` with multiple VLan ports are called "VLan trunks" and are often used between routers or switches.
+This is how VLans are preserved across my network of the gateway (SFF), WiFi AP and managed switches as their interconnections are configured as VLan trunks.

 ### What is a VPN?

 A VPN is a different form of Virtual Private Network.
 Like a VLan it